multivendorx/woocommerce-product-stock-alert/readme.txt

 *   You can change the default Stock Alert form position and display the stock alert form on the product page by using Shortcode [display_stock_alert_form].
 *   Export list of subscribers via Wordpress’s Tools settings
 *   Customers can unsubscribe from a product to which he/she already subscribed.
 *   Double Opt In setting sends customers a confirmation mail inquiring if they would like to confirm their subscription to an Out of Stock product.
-To enable this feature you need to Install **[WCMp Vendor Stock Alert](https://wc-marketplace.com/product/wcmp-vendor-stock-alert/)**
+To enable this feature you need to Install **[MVX Vendor Stock Alert](https://wc-marketplace.com/product/mvx-vendor-stock-alert/)**

 = Compatibility =
 *   WordPress 5.5+